matthew-brett/pydagogue/git_annex_from_scratch.md

 ## Git annex remotes

 Git-annex has *remotes*.
-I'll call these Git-Annex Remotes (GARs) because they function in a somehat different way to standard Git remotes.
+I'll call these Git-Annex Remotes (GARs) because they function in a somewhat different way to standard Git remotes.
 GARs are pointers to particular data stores, that can store the GAOs.
 These remotes can Git-annex *special* remotes, not related to standard Git remotes, that have various types of storage backing and interfaces, such as `rclone` pointing to Google Drive and so on.

 Each remote used with Git-annex has a Universally Unique Identifier (UUID), so that Git-annex can record which remote has each of the potential GAOs.

 As this implies, a GAR need not store all possible GAOs - it might have a subset.
-Git-annex has to keep track of this information, so it can `git annex get` any files that the user asks for, that they do not already have in their `.git/annex` GAO object sotre.
+Git-annex has to keep track of this information, so it can `git annex get` any files that the user asks for, that they do not already have in their `.git/annex` GAO object store.

 Now - your ordinary Git remote — for example `origin` — also functions as a GAR - and has its own UUID.
 That is because, on your machine,